demizer/apc/README.rst

     pbldr signs all packages and repositories.
 This value is the KeyID of your GPG key.

-RepoName:
+DefaultRepoTarget:
-    The default repo to use incase a repo target '-t' is not specified.
+    The default repo target to use incase a repo target '-t' is not specified.

 Example config.json
 -------------------